 SESSION 9, PART 1 - SOTERIALOGY: THE ELEMENTS OF SALVATION

-Explicitly describe what salvation means to the Christian.
+At the end of this lesson, you will be able to: Explicitly describe what salvation means to the Christian.
 List and define the various elements of salvation as revealed in Scripture.

 Salvation is: